 In view of that you may like to try your own finger labyrinth experiment.
 Try this exercise from United Christ Church Ministries

 Before you start any finger labyrinth “walk,” take time to breathe and relax.
 If you keep a journal, have it ready for recording any insights after your walk.
 Set an intention or question for the walk.
 Without an intention a finger labyrinth walk can become an exercise in hastily and mindlessly moving your finger along the circuits and wondering why at the end of the walk you even bothered.
 Say a prayer, if you like, for support, healing, and guidance.

 Place a finger from your non-dominant hand at the entrance to the labyrinth.
-(Research shows that often our non-dominant hand has easier access to our intuition.)
 As you trace the circuit, stay open to whatever presents itself: feelings, sensations, memories, images, or just “knowings.”
 Pause at any time to breathe, be with a memory, work with an image, or simply relax into the labyrinth.
 At the center of the labyrinth, feel its connection to your own center.
 The center is a wonderful place to relax, pray, or sing.
 When you are ready, trace your way out, staying open to whatever comes up for you.
 When your walk is done, place both hands on the labyrinth and give thanks for whatever you learned and experienced.